urviparikh/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 This is also one of the reasons why the Biden administration has been petitioning for cutting down our Greenhouse Gas emissions.
 The administration noted that the U.S. will set a new emissions-reduction target before the Leaders' Climate Summit in April 2021.
 A 50% reduction by 2030 is attainable and will provide major economic and social benefit for the U.S.

+Global awareness of climate change is increasing and should continue to increase in order for us to observe a positive trajectory.

 **References:**